microsoftgraph/msgraph-sdk-powershell/src/Security/v1.0/docs/Microsoft.Graph.Security.md

 Start the process of applying hold on eDiscovery custodians.
 After the operation is created, you can get the status by retrieving the Location parameter from the response headers.
 The location provides a URL that will return an eDiscoveryHoldOperation object.
+This API is available in the following national cloud deployments.

 ### [Add-MgSecurityCaseEdiscoveryCaseNoncustodialDataSourceHold](Add-MgSecurityCaseEdiscoveryCaseNoncustodialDataSourceHold.md)
 Start the process of applying hold on eDiscovery non-custodial data sources.
 After the operation is created, you can get the status by retrieving the Location parameter from the response headers.
-The location provides a URL that will return an eDiscoveryHoldOperation object.
+The location provides a URL that returns an eDiscoveryHoldOperation object.
+This API is available in the following national cloud deployments.

 ### [Add-MgSecurityCaseEdiscoveryCaseReviewSetQueryTag](Add-MgSecurityCaseEdiscoveryCaseReviewSetQueryTag.md)
 Apply tags to files in an eDiscovery review set.
 For details, see Tag documents in a review set in eDiscovery.
+This API is available in the following national cloud deployments.

 ### [Add-MgSecurityCaseEdiscoveryCaseReviewSetToReviewSet](Add-MgSecurityCaseEdiscoveryCaseReviewSetToReviewSet.md)
 Start the process of adding a collection from Microsoft 365 services to a review set.
 After the operation is created, you can get the status of the operation by retrieving the Location parameter from the response headers.
 The location provides a URL that will return a Add to review set operation.
+This API is available in the following national cloud deployments.

 ### [Clear-MgSecurityCaseEdiscoveryCaseSearchData](Clear-MgSecurityCaseEdiscoveryCaseSearchData.md)
 Delete Microsoft Teams messages contained in an eDiscovery search.
 You can collect and purge the following categories of Teams content:\n- Teams 1:1 chats - Chat messages, posts, and attachments shared in a Teams conversation between two people.
 Teams 1:1 chats are also called *conversations*.\n- Teams group chats - Chat messages, posts, and attachments shared in a Teams conversation between three or more people.
 Also called *1:N* chats or *group conversations*.\n- Teams channels - Chat messages, posts, replies, and attachments shared in a standard Teams channel.\n- Private channels - Message posts, replies, and attachments shared in a private Teams channel.\n- Shared channels - Message posts, replies, and attachments shared in a shared Teams channel.
-For more information about purging Teams messages, see:\n- eDiscovery solution series: Data spillage scenario - Search and purge\n- eDiscovery (Premium) workflow for content in Microsoft Teams
+For more information about purging Teams messages, see:\n- eDiscovery solution series: Data spillage scenario - Search and purge\n- eDiscovery (Premium) workflow for content in Microsoft Teams  This API is available in the following national cloud deployments.

 ### [Close-MgSecurityCaseEdiscoveryCase](Close-MgSecurityCaseEdiscoveryCase.md)
 Close an eDiscovery case.
 For details, see Close a case.
+This API is available in the following national cloud deployments.

 ### [Export-MgSecurityCaseEdiscoveryCaseReviewSet](Export-MgSecurityCaseEdiscoveryCaseReviewSet.md)
 Initiate an export from a ediscoveryReviewSet.
 For details, see Export documents from a review set in eDiscovery (Premium).
+This API is available in the following national cloud deployments.

 ### [Export-MgSecurityCaseEdiscoveryCaseReviewSetQuery](Export-MgSecurityCaseEdiscoveryCaseReviewSetQuery.md)
 Initiate an export from a ediscoveryReviewSetQuery.
 For details, see Export documents from a review set in eDiscovery (Premium).
+This API is available in the following national cloud deployments.

 ### [Get-MgSecurityAlert](Get-MgSecurityAlert.md)
 Retrieve the properties and relationships of an alert object.
+This API is available in the following national cloud deployments.

 ### [Get-MgSecurityAlertCount](Get-MgSecurityAlertCount.md)
 Get the number of the resource

 ### [Get-MgSecurityAlertV2](Get-MgSecurityAlertV2.md)
 Get the properties and relationships of an alert in an organization based on the specified alert id property.
+This API is available in the following national cloud deployments.

 ### [Get-MgSecurityAlertV2Count](Get-MgSecurityAlertV2Count.md)
 Get the number of the resource